Platform-OS/platformos-documentation/_PlatformOS/getting-started/setting-up-user-permissions-partner-portal.md

 ### Step 1: Grant permission to create new Partner

-Log in to our Partner Portal [https://portal.apps.near-me.com](), and click on the Partner that the User belongs to.
-Locate the User in the list `Users with access to [Partner name]`, and click on its email address.
+Log in to our [Partner Portal](https://portal.apps.near-me.com).
+In the [list of Partners](https://portal.apps.near-me.com/partners), locate the Partner the User belongs to, and click on `Users`.
+To select the User, click on its email address.

 On the User's information page, click on `Manage permissions`.
 If the User doesn't have permission to create new Partners, you can grant permission by clicking on `Grant` under `Grant permission to create new Partners`.